 Spalling Concrete Repair and Restoration Solutions

 Spalled or spalling concrete has become an increasing problem, causing many contractors to begin searching for economical solutions.
 The reason for such occurrences may not be one particular item.
-Whether it was the slump of the concrete, a bad mix, improper screening and floating or a direct cause of deicing agents penetrating the concrete surface, spalling concrete is an eye soar and an issue that needs attention.
-With time, labor and material costs factoring into a concrete contractors mindset, realistic solutions which will resolve the situation and stand up to the conditions that originally caused the concrete to spall maybe few and far in between.
+Whether it was the slump of the concrete, a bad mix, improper screening and floating or a direct cause of deicing agents penetrating the concrete surface, spalling concrete is an eyesore and an issue that needs attention.
+With time, labor and material costs factoring into a concrete contractors mindset, realistic solutions which will resolve the situation and stand up to the conditions that originally caused the concrete to spall may be few and far in between.

 Our team took the time to speak with many contractors and understand their concerns in repairing the spalled concrete versus tearing the damaged slab out and pouring a new slab.
 In doing so we noticed a technique that addressed the contractors fears while delivering a sound and consistent repair and resurfacing solution to spalled concrete.
-Below are the top concerns that guided the development of their technique and the products they used for application.
+Below are the top concerns that guided the development of their technique and the products they used for the application.

 How do you remove the loose spalling/spalled concrete?

 Most contractors will begin with an aggressive pressure washing or scarifying of the concrete surface.
 The goal of this process is to remove all lose concrete and create a sound surface.
 A turbo tip and a pressure washer of 3,500 psi or greater will generally be sufficient.

 How do you control or stop the current spalled damage to the concrete?